AdMoR/admor.github.io/_posts/2019-12-30-My matplotlib toolbelt.markdown

 <br/>
 <br/>

-# Plot the most frequent terms
+# Plot the most frequent terms from an array

 Seaborn has an built-in function, but we can do a little bit better without much effort.
 Note that it is relatively painful to change the plot options with the seaborn way.